ICTU/openvas-docker/README.md

-OpenVAS Docker image with automatic scan script
+OpenVAS Docker with automated CLI scan script
 ==============

 A Docker container for OpenVAS 9.
 This project is a clone of https://github.com/mikesplain/openvas-docker with an additional Python script to automatically start a scan.
 The Dockerfile is published at: https://hub.docker.com/r/ictu/openvas-docker